-A stiff joint, or stiffness in multiple joints, can seriously put a damper on the amount of fun you can have.
-No more tearing up the dance floor or contact sports and you can kiss goodbye that dream of yours to bike across the country.
+A stiff joint, or stiffness in multiple joints, can seriously damper the fun you can have.
+No more tearing up the dance floor or contact sports, and you can kiss goodbye that dream of yours to bike across the country.
 Walking up the stairs can even be a challenge, or, if you’re really bad off, just getting up and walking at all.
 Stiffness can be caused by several ailments, but one of the more frequent offenders is old age (not old age per se, but some of the stuff that can come along with it, like arthritis).
 Other possibilities are lupus, tendinitis or bursitis, hepatitis, measles, injuries, and rheumatic fever, to name a few.
 Your doctor will be able to give you the best advice for your specific condition, but there are also a few things you can try out on your own to ease your stiff body and get your groove back.

 When to Seek Medical Attention